 This measure reports the amount of time vehicles and equipment are available to City departments who use the equipment to provide core services to the citizens of San Antonio.
+What is being done:

 Preventive Maintenance for vehicles and equipment are monitored to ensure vehicles and equipment are operating in good condition.
 Reducing vehicle repair time minimizes the amount of time equipment is not available to departments.

-Responsible Department: Building & Equipment Services; Solid Waste Management
+Responsible Department: Building & Equipment Services; Solid Waste